What messaging apps never really tell you

 The shortcuts we take without thinking

-It's all about intention (and discretion)
+It's all a matter of intention (and discretion)

 CC email